jerryryle/rogueportal/docs/index.md

 The first few lines tell DNSmasq to listen for traffic on the bridge interface `br0` and IP address 10.1.1.1.
 The DHCP lines allow the Raspberry Pi to hand out IP addresses to any devices that connect to its access point, and in turn they will treat the Raspberry Pi as their authoritative gateway to the internet.
 The "address" line redirects DNS traffic from all domains to the Raspberry Pi's IP address.
 This means that *any* domain name request made by connected clients will be directed to the Raspberry Pi's IP address.
 If--for example--a connected client tries to visit http://www.microsoft.com, they'll be directed to the Raspberry Pi's web server.
 Note that the only service we've set up thus far is http.
 So, if a client tries to telnet or ssh to microsoft.com, the request will time out and fail.
 Or, more importantly, if a client tries to visit https://www.microsoft.com, the request will time out and fail.
 You can configure Nginx to host an https server on the Raspberry Pi; however, because you (probably) can't spoof certificates for other websites, client web browsers will pop up big security warnings about invalid certificates and try hard to prevent users from proceeding to your Rogue Portal.
 So, it's probably not worth the effort to bother with https (this is also another good reason to prefer https when you're surfing the web).

 ### Enable DNSmasq
-Use this command to edit the `/etc/default/dnsmasq` configuration file:
+Use this command to open the `/etc/default/dnsmasq` configuration file:
 ```bash
 sudo nano /etc/default/dnsmasq
 ```